-Adrienne Callander is a Visiting Assistant Professor in Art and Entrepreneurship, with a cross-appointment in the School of Art and the Sam M. Walton College of Business.
-Adrienne’s research focus is Art and Entrepreneurship.
-She teaches arts-based entrepreneurship along aesthetic, social, and commercial trajectories, facilitates creative collaboration, and partners with on- and off-campus entities to grow opportunities and engagement through entrepreneurship and the arts.
+Adrienne Callander is an Assistant Professor, cross-appointmented in the J. William Fulbright College of Arts & Sciences and the Sam M. Walton College of Business.
+Adrienne teaches art and entrepreneurship along aesthetic, social, and commercial trajectories, facilitates arts integration, and partners with on- and off-campus entities to grow opportunities and engagement through art and entrepreneurship.
 A practicing artist, she has exhibited her work in the US and abroad, including Simon Fraser University Gallery (Vancouver, Canada), the Speed Museum (Louisville, KY), the Hogar Collection (Brooklyn, NY), the Mississippi Museum of Art (Jackson, MS), Gullkistan (Laugarvatn, Iceland), and the Kunsthochschule für Medien (Cologne, Germany).

 M.F.A., Visual Art, Mason Gross School of the Arts, Rutgers University

 Post-Baccalaureate, Fine Arts, Maryland Institute College of Art

 As Assistant Professor of Arts Entrepreneurship in New College (https://nc.as.ua.edu/) at the University of Alabama, Callander taught Arts Entrepreneurship, Social Justice and the Arts, and Creativity; directed an on-campus arts pilot incubator; served as a team coach for AIME: Alabama Innovation and Mentoring of Entrepreneurs; and was a faculty liaison for Sassafras Center for Arts, Environment and Community.